Flashed on Swiss streets – what now?

 • 80 km/h where the maximum speed is more than 80 km/h

-Violation of traffic regulations triggers criminal proceedings (fine, fine, imprisonment) and administrative proceedings (withdrawal of driver's license), with the administrative proceedings usually being suspended until the criminal proceedings have been lawfully concluded.
+In order to acquire the driving license again in these cases, the minimum withdrawal period must have expired.
+Furthermore, as a rule, a traffic psychological report must be presented, which affirms the character's suitability to drive.
+Procedure for an administrative measure Violation of traffic regulations triggers criminal proceedings (fine, fine, imprisonment) and administrative proceedings (withdrawal of driver's license), with the administrative proceedings usually being suspended until the criminal proceedings have been lawfully concluded.
 Any objections and exculpatory arguments should therefore already be presented in the criminal proceedings.
 The driver has the right to be heard and can defend himself by contesting incorrect determinations.
 He can also demand access to the files during criminal proceedings and refuse to testify.